Jah Levi

-Jah Levi (born 1962) is a music producer and multi-instrumentalist songwriter, bandleader, luthier and archivist of folk and world music.
+Jah Levi (born 1962) is an American record producer and multi-instrumentalist songwriter, bandleader, luthier and archivist of folk and world music.

 Early life and education

 Son of music producer and folklorist Kenneth S. Goldstein, Jah Levi was born in Philadelphia.
-His formal education includes a Bachelor of Arts in ethnomusicology with a minor in Black studies from Bard College at Simon's Rock and a Master's degree in luthiery from the Roberto-Venn School.
-He studied world music with international masters and teachers, beginning with guitar lessons as a child in the 1960s from the legendary Reverend Gary Davis, whose music his father produced.
+His formal education includes a Bachelor of Arts in ethnomusicology with a minor in Black studies from Bard College at Simon's Rock and a master's degree in luthiery from the Roberto-Venn School.
+He studied world music with international masters and teachers, beginning with guitar lessons as a child in the 1960s from Reverend Gary Davis, whose music his father produced.
 While his primary instrument is the bass, he trained in the use of over 200 instruments and maintains a vast collection of rare instruments, following in his family lineage as an archivist, producer, and promoter of traditional music from around the world.

 Career

 Jah Levi founded three record labels, including Theocratic Records (1983), Tree of Life Music Circle, and Folklorica Records (2016), producing over 200 albums for musicians in multiple genres from many ethnic traditions.
 He built the world's first solar-powered music studio for Theocratic Records, Jah Works Studio, in Oregon in the 1980s.

 He has produced music featuring Ernest Ranglin, David Grisman, Steve Kimock, Vieux Farka Toure, Tahir Qawwal, Leroy Wallace, Prezident Brown, Lester Chambers, Dildar Hussain, Mutabaruka, and many others at his studios in Oregon and Northern California.